 For the cream

 - In a mixing bowl, whisk together the eggs and cornstarch and set aside

 - In a saucepan, add milk, sugar and vanilla extract

 - Heat over a high heat until milk reaches boiling point

 - Using a ladle, start pouring milk slowly into the egg mixture, while whisking constantly

 - Incorporate half the milk into the eggs and then transfer the mixture back to the pot

 - Put the saucepan back onto the stove and keep whisking until the cream mixture thickens

-- Set the mixture aside For the base
+- Set the mixture aside

 - Lay open the phyllo stack on your working surface